trinitatis/devblog/README.md

 # The Hacker-Blog theme in JekyllThemes
-# My blog my blog-theme was downloaded from there..
+# My blog-theme was downloaded from there..